K0MPLEXWorksTogether/ApnaCollegeWebDev/README.md

 - **Misc**: Object-Oriented Programming using prototypes, classes, constructors, inheritance, polymorphism.
 Handling post requests.
 - **REST**: Learning how to create RESTful services for better state management of applications.
 - **SQL-1**: What is a database?
 What is a Table?
 CREATE, INSERT, SELECT, Key Constraints, Column Constraints.
+- **SQL-2**: WHERE, SQL Operators, LIMIT, ORDER BY, Aggregate Functions, GROUP BY, HAVING, General Order Of An SQL Query, UPDATE, DELETE, TRUNCATE, ALTER.